TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 <figcaption>A limited selection of KnowRoaming icons</figcaption>
 </figure>

-On the home screen, icons representing the user's current state, the actons they can perform in that state, and tab bar icons were all necessary.
-To create these icons, I first took inspiration from existing iconsets on sites like [Iconfinder](http://www.iconfinder.com).
+On the home screen, icons representing the user's current state, the actions they can perform in that state, and tab bar icons were all necessary.
+To create these icons, I first took inspiration from existing icon sets on sites like [Iconfinder](http://www.iconfinder.com).
 Based on some common symbols, I created an icon set in a unified KnowRoaming style—a thin stroke with rounded end-caps, in keeping with the iOS design language at the time.

-The "Setup Data" icons were interresting to design, since they were fairly unique compared to the other icons.
+The "Setup Data" icons were interesting to design, since they were fairly unique compared to the other icons.
 I started with a (hopefully) ubiquitous symbol for "internet"—the globe—and added elements to symbolize the state of being abroad or returning home.
 After some iterating on these elements, I arrived at the following icons.

 <figure class='folio_image' id='data-icons'>
 <a target='_blank'>